Friedrich von Hellwald

-Friedrich von Hellwald (29 March 1842, in Padua, Austrian Empire – 1 November 1892, in Cannstatt, Germany) was an Austrian writer on geography and the history of civilization.
+Friedrich von Hellwald (29 March 1842 – 1 November 1892) was an Austrian writer on geography and the history of civilization.

 Biography

-He was born at Padua.
+He was born on 29 March 1842 in Padua, Austrian Empire.
 He entered the Austrian Army in 1858, and was a lieutenant of cavalry (1866) in the war with Prussia.
-In 1866 he became an editor of the Austrian military magazine, Österreichische Militärische Zeitschrift.
-In 1872 he moved from Vienna to Cannstatt, where he succeeded Oscar Peschel as chief editor of Das Ausland.
+In 1866, he became an editor of the Austrian military magazine, Österreichische Militärische Zeitschrift.
+In 1872, he moved from Vienna to Cannstatt, where he succeeded Oscar Peschel as chief editor of Das Ausland.
 In this capacity, he emphasized subjects associated with anthropology and the history of civilization.
-In 1881 he resigned as editor of Das Ausland.
+In 1881, he resigned as editor of Das Ausland.
+He died in Cannstatt on 1 November 1892.

 Works

 His many works, which are more popular than scientific, include: